Peaceful. That's how Timea Pasztor described her 2 dreams about Jesus.

 Timea, called Timi, started reading books about witchcraft when she was 14.
 As a result, her dreams got darker, more soul-stirring, more terrible.
 So the 2 dreams Timi had about Jesus struck her like the difference between day and night -- and left the now -- freshman finance student wanting to know more about Jesus.

 When a stranger came to her dormitory at the Financial College in Budapest, Hungary, asking Timi her thoughts about Jesus, she wasn't surprised -- just interested.

-In exchange for filling out a spiritual-interest questionnaire, Campus Crusade for Christ staff member Csilla Meszaros offered Timi a bag.
+In exchange for filling out a spiritual-interest questionnaire, Cru staff member Csilla Meszaros offered Timi a bag.
 Tucked inside were several items: a CD, a calendar, candy, a pen and a magazine.
-The magazine, created by the staff members, offered tips on coping as a freshman, funny stories and information on Campus Crusade Hungary, all with an evangelistic intent.
+The magazine, created by the staff members, offered tips on coping as a freshman, funny stories and information on Cru Hungary, all with an evangelistic intent.

 For 7 days, staff members distributed these kits on university campuses across Budapest.
 Over half of the 8,000 kit recipients, including Timi, said they would be interested in learning about a friendship with God.

 But before anyone had time to answer Timi's request, she came to the weekly student meeting.
 That night, Timi placed her faith in Jesus.